hanlee-311/employee-tracker/README.md

   * View employees by manager

-  * Delete departments, roles, and employees
+  * Delete departments, roles, and ✅employees

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department